 2. Advanced Courses: Sustainable Resource Management in Leisure and Recreation, Tour Planning, Research Methods, Statistical Methods and Data Analysis, Leisure and Recreation Programming, Commercial Recreation, Human Resources Management in Leisure and Recreation, Research Project, Green Industry Management, National Park and World Heritage, Environmental Planning and Management in Leisure and Recreation, Leisure and Recreation Practices, Safety and Risk Management, Foundation of Casino Industry, Waterfront Recreation, Mini-cruise Management, Leisure Sport Club Management, Environmental Impact Assessment, Real Estate Development in Leisure and Recreation, Advanced Internship, Seminar on Industry Practices.

+1. Internship program in industries Domestic: Internship programs with more than 50 famous companies in the industry to meet the goal for combining theory with practice.
 Overseas: Granted MOE Pilot Overseas Internship Program for 3 consecutive years which subsidizes students to join internship programs in the US or Japan.

-Based on the courses, student visits are arranged to famous domestic firms, in related fields such as theme parks, yacht industry, tourist factories, and farms, to familiarize students with the actual operation situation.
+2. Visits to Renowned Firms Based on their courses, student visits are arranged to famous domestic firms, in related fields such as theme parks, yacht industry, tourist factories, and farms, to familiarize students with the actual operation situation.